Biodiversity Net Gain FAQs - Frequently Asked Questions

 What happens if a Local Plan and SPD has already been adopted?

-We have posted some good examples of locally-specific policies and the evidence base used to develop policy on our Biodiversity Net Gain in Local Plans and Strategic Planning webpage.
+There are good reasons to include BNG policies in Local Plans to support implementation and further information on this, along with examples of good locally-specific policies, are on our Biodiversity Net Gain in Local Plans and Strategic Planning webpage.
 We will also have examples of developer guidance and advice notes that some LPAs are using where their current Local Plan does not cover net gain on our Biodiversity Net Gain in Development Management webpage.
 In addition, Section 4.2 of the CIEEM/IEMA/CIRIA Biodiversity net gain good practice principles for development covers evidence gathering and provides further detail on types of evidence and links to good practice, whilst Sections 4.6 and 4.7 cover policy development.

 If an LPA decides that they require above the mandatory 10%, could a developer challenge this?